giulianonetto/bayesdca/index.md

 0.79 and a slight miscalibration.
 How do you know if that is good enough for your model to be clinically useful?
-The same question can be asked if you have a diagnostic test with sensitivity of 75% and specificity of 68%.
+The same question can be asked if you have a diagnostic test with sensitivity of 75% and specificity of 68%, for instance.
 Decision Curve Analysis helps us find an answer - see [Vickers, van Calster & Steyerberg, 2019](https://diagnprognres.biomedcentral.com/articles/10.1186/s41512-019-0064-7) for an introduction to DCA.
 Here, we use Bayesian methods to accurately quantify uncertainty in our decisions curves - powered by